How to Get More Amazon Seller Feedback and ReviewsAshley Kochans

 Use neutral, respectful language.

-Stay up to date on Amazon’s terms of service and periodically audit your messages for compliance.
+Stay up to date on Amazon’s terms of service.

 Offer incentives, including but not limited to, promotions and coupons.